senvsen/ReactNativeEveryday/Day3SimpleNavigator/README.md

 Apply `flex: 1, justifyContent: 'center', alignItems: 'center'` styling on image's parent element, then for that image's styling, only specify its fixed height and width will work!

+### TouchableHighlight

+TouchableHighlight component can only has one child element, thus if we want to have multiple children elements, wrap them into a single view container.

 ## Data

 ### Grab data from RSS